Drozdovite/Portfolio/README.md

 # Portfolio
-Portfolio of various works I've undertaken outside of my job
+Portfolio of various works I've undertaken

 Other Links of completed works: